Tolkien Pleaded in Favour of King Finn. An Immortalized Royal Tragedy

 So, let's tell more about King Finn, for the history of the world is but the biography of the great, is it not?

-The text of the epic poem Beowulf dates from around the year 850.
-That is already pretty vintage.
-But personages appearing in the Beowulf are even much older, and go back to the late period of the Wandering of the Peoples.
-The main character warrior Beowulf is a nephew of king Hygelac, who is king of the Geats.
-A people living in the southeast of present-day Sweden.
-Hygelac is indisputably historic and recorded by historians in the sixth century already.
+The text of the epic poem Beowulf dates to around the year 850 — already quite the antique.
+But the characters it features are even older, reaching back to the later stages of the Migration Period.
+The main character, the warrior Beowulf, is a nephew of King Hygelac—whom we mentioned earlier—ruler of the Geats, a people who lived in the southeast of what is now Sweden.
+Hygelac is not just a legendary figure; he is a firmly attested historical person, mentioned by contemporary historians as early as the sixth century.

 "Beyond this mere, there are the dells full of the people of Frisia, and a settlement called Schrawynghop.
 And built in its center, in a place of pride, is the mead-hall called Trollhattan."